Contents of Article

 Calculating the DSI allows the strength and conditioning coach to do two things:

 - Determine the maximal amount of force an athlete can produce (e.g. using the IMTP test).

-- How much of that total force can they produce in a high-speed movement with a short timeframe – i.e. 400-ms is the time it takes to achieve peak force during the CMJ (7).
+- How much of that total force can they produce in a high-speed movement with a short time frame – i.e. 400 milliseconds (ms) is the time it takes to achieve peak force during the CMJ (7).

 Just to clarify, the IMTP or 1RM dynamic back squat is used to measure an athlete’s maximal force capabilities (i.e. maximal strength), whilst the CMJ, which is a ballistic movement, is used to determine how much of their total force capability can they produce in a very short timeframe.

 The DSI provides the strength and conditioning coach with valuable information regarding how forceful (i.e. strong) the athlete is, and how much of that strength they can use during fast movements.
 This information allows the coach to design a more specific training programme focussed on developing an athlete’s strength and/or power capacities (6).

 High muscular strength is considered a vital element of athletic performance.
 Greater muscular strength has been shown to enhance the ability to perform general sports skills such as jumping, sprinting, and change of direction tasks, improve overall performance, allow athletes to potentiate earlier and to a greater extent, and even reduce the risk of injury (8).

 To add to this, maximal strength is strongly related to power output (r = 0.77-0.94 ) for both the lower- (10-13) and upper body (10, 14-17).
 Therefore, an athlete’s ability to produce power is largely dependent on their maximal force capacity (i.e. strength) (18-20).
 As a result, the “first box to be checked” so to speak when performing a strength diagnosis, is perhaps an athlete’s maximal strength.